 Do Probiotics Benefit Brain Health?
 Takeaway

 Emerging evidence suggests that probiotics can benefit the gut-brain axis, through promoting a healthy gut microbiota.
 By supplementing healthy probiotic strains such as Lactobacillus rhamnosus and Bifidobacterium longum you can enhance your gut’s microbiota to not only promote better nutrient absorption and digestive health, but to also improve overall brain function and mood.
+In addition to supplementation, try implementing these probiotic rich foods for gut health to your diet.

 Want to improve your brain health and function?